Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

 Metric Question: _How diverse and inclusive are the attendees?_

 Section 1:
-  * Are the attendee demographics of your event measured?
+  * Are the attendee demographics of the event measured?
     * __Yes/No:__
   * If the previous answer is yes, what is the process for measuring attendee demographics?
     * __Essay:__

 Section 2:
-* Please provide a statement on your event's commitment to Attendee Diversity & Inclusion.
+* Please provide a statement on the event's commitment to Attendee Diversity & Inclusion.
   * __Essay:__

 ## Code of Conduct at Event